 VLA-15 Lyme Disease Vaccine Description

-VLA15 is a multivalent Lyme Disease vaccine candidate that targets the outer surface protein A (OspA) of Borrelia.
+VLA15 is a multivalent Lyme Disease vaccine candidate targeting the outer surface protein A (OspA) of Borrelia.
 It is designed for prophylactic, active immunization against Lyme disease aiming for protection against the majority of human pathogenic Borrelia species.

 The VLA15 Lyme disease vaccine is designed to confer protection by raising antibodies that prevent Borrelia from migrating from ticks to humans after a bite.
 The safety profile is expected to be similar to other vaccines using the same technology that has been approved for active immunization in adults and children.